Philippines warns of 'explosive eruption' as volcano spews ash

 Ash fell as far away as Manila, prompting the suspension of flights at the capital’s busy international airport.
 General Manager Ed Monreal said the suspension would continue into Monday because there was ash on the runway.

-Local authorities cancelled school classes scheduled for Monday and urged people to stay indoors.
+Local authorities canceled school classes scheduled for Monday and urged people to stay indoors.

 President Rodrigo Duterte had instructed authorities to move people within the perimeter of Taal out of the danger zone, his spokesman said in a statement.